 The new Turkish state inherited the legacy of the Ottoman Empire in the realms of financial capitulations and foreign debts.
 The newly established revolutionary government succeeded in defraying some of the debts in Lausanne but failed in most of its attempts to secure foreign aid or loans.
 Two missions which went to Paris and London in the aftermath of the Lausanne Conference to negotiate a loan were unsuccessful and Hamdullah Suphi, the Minister of Finance, reported in January 1924 that "there was very little chance of securing any loan either in Europe or in the United States, but that a substantial loan might be secured in South America, provided Turkey was willing to pay from 18 to 20% interest."
+110

 In light of this information, Robert Gates, the former president of Robert College, argued at the time that no one considered the new state "economically viable" and that western public opinion was not convinced that Kemalist Turkey was a lasting phenomenon.
 The kinds of contacts Turkey established with the European states for a loan for the resettlement of refugees cannot be elucidated at least until the archives of the Turkish Ministry of Foreign Affairs are open to researchers.
-However, it is known that the estimated cost of the refugee settlement was about 20,000,000 liras for such a draconian task.
+However, it is known that the estimated cost of the refugee settlement was about 20,000,000 liras for the year 1923 and that the government earmarked only 6,000,000 liras for such a draconian task.
 It may be concluded that the Turkish state relied solely on its own sources for the resettlement of refugees.
-Under these conditions, having recognized the urgency of the situation, Mustafa Kemal issued a public proclamation in late 1923 calling on Muslim populations of the world to aid their Muslim brethren in Turkey.
-Having described the details of the situation, Mustafa Kemal stated in a highly religious tone,
+111 Under these conditions, having recognized the urgency of the situation, Mustafa Kemal issued a public proclamation in late 1923 calling on Muslim populations of the world to aid their Muslim brethren in Turkey.
+Having described the details of the situation, Mustafa Kemal stated in a highly religious tone, have families like we do and whose total numbers exceed 600,000.

-It is a great challenge to enable our Muslim brothers to reach the Turkish land, give an end to the suffering and misery of our brothers who have families like we do and whose total numbers exceed 600,000.
 Brothers!
 Whatever means the Turkish government has at its disposal, these means are not sufficient enough.
 Anatolia proper, upon which the Greeks landed during the war, has been destroyed.
 The lands of our brothers, who have been victimized by the Greek passion of crime, have turned into ruins.
 Our brothers in religion!
-In order to reconstruct these places, to resettle these locations with the Muslims under the Greek administration who have to be urgently recovered from the deprivation and misery which they have suffered, to give bread to 600,000 people, the Turks appeal to the generosity of the world of Islam not to allow their brothers to perish owing to misery.
+In order to reconstruct these places, to resettle these locations with the Muslims under the Greek administration who have to be urgently recovered from the deprivation and misery which they have suffered, to give bread to 600,000 people, the Turks appeal to the generosity of the world of Islam not to allow their brothers to perish owing to misery.112